Arizona Leisure - Vacation Guide

 By Tony Subia

 The "horned toad" is not a toad.
 It's really a lizard that is known by many names such as horn toads, horned lizards and horny toads.
 They look rather frightening and evil with pointy thorn-like projections all over their body.
 But these creatures are docile and completely harmless.
-They resemble miniature dragons that could related to the dinosaur age.
+Their prehistoric appearance often makes them look like miniature dragons.
 Maybe they are.
 Ancient artifacts that are thousands of years old have been discovered inscribed with images of the horned lizard.

 Horny toads are relatively small lizards but their fierce appearance is a defensive benefit against some predators.
 Hawks, owls and snakes could be a bit apprehensive about eating something that looks so dangerous.
 When threatened they will inflate their bodies and hiss making them appear larger and even more frightening.
 Some species can even shoot a stream of blood from the corners of their eyes.
 A hungry coyote may well have second thoughts about having a horny lizard for dinner.